Table and column naming

 in your destination.
 However,loginid

-remains unchanged because there are no indicators of there being multiple words. - Multiple underscores are replaced with a single underscore.
-For example:
+remains unchanged because there are no indicators of there being multiple words. - Combinations of letters and numbers are tokenised separately with underscore separation:

 custom_salesforce_value__c